Wall Street journal: More Americans living overseas are renouncing their citizenship

 This year promises to set a record.

-In the first two quarters, more than 5,300 people renounced their U.S. citizenship, turned in their passports or green cards, nearly matching the total that expatriated in all of 2016, the previous record-setting year, according to the published list.
+In the first two quarters, more than 5,300 people renounced their U.S. citizenship, and turned in their passports or green cards, nearly matching the total that expatriated in all of 2016, the previous record-setting year, according to the published list.
 More than 10,000 U.S. persons could renounce by the end of the year.

 The most likely reason for the recent exodus, financial experts surmise, is a desire to stop filing U.S. tax returns—although some former citizens say they had other reasons for making the move.